 Sea Bright NJ Providing Alcohol to Minors Lawyer

 Have you been charged with providing alcohol to minors in Monmouth County?
 If so, we strongly recommend that you consult with an experienced Monmouth County criminal defense attorney as soon as possible.
 At Keith Oliver Criminal Law, we see this offense being charged all to often and most of the time, the Defendant does not even see it coming.
-By far the most common scenario we see is when a young adult supplies an underage party with the alcohol.
+By far the most common scenario we see is when a young adult supplies an underage party with alcohol.
 As you will see in greater depth below, anyone charged with providing alcohol to minors will be facing a disorderly persons offense.
 That is New Jersey’s version of a misdemeanor.
 If convicted, not only will the individual be facing up to six months in the Monmouth County jail but they could also be scarred with a criminal record as well.
-New Jersey as a whole but more importantly Monmouth County takes this offenses very seriously.
+New Jersey as a whole but more importantly Monmouth County takes these offenses very seriously.
 Regardless of whether it be in shore towns like Belmar, Spring Lake, Sea Bright, Asbury Park, Long Branch, Bradly Beach or Manasquan or more heavily populated towns like Holmdel, Red Bank, Middletown, Ocean Township or Wall Township, this offense tends to be prosecuted to the fullest extent of the law.
-This is really do in large part to try and prevent the potential collateral affects that can stem from underage drinking, including driving while intoxicated, underage drinking, assault by auto, simple assault, resisting arrest, disorderly conduct or possession of a fake id.
+This is really done in large part to try and prevent the potential collateral affects that can stem from underage drinking, including driving while intoxicated, underage drinking, assault by auto, simple assault, resisting arrest, disorderly conduct or possession of a fake id.
 If you have unfortunately found yourself in this situation and you would like to speak to one of the attorneys at Keith Oliver Criminal Law about your options, then please contact our Middletown office at 732.858.6959.

 At Keith Oliver Criminal Law, we fully understand the anxiety and frustration that most feel when they have been issued a summons for providing alcohol to minors.
 As such, our attorneys are dedicated to aggressively challenging the evidence presented against our clients in an effort to obtain a favorable outcome.
-If you would like to come into our and have an in depth discussions about the specifics of your case with one of our attorneys, then please contact us at 732.858.6959.
+If you would like to come into our and have an in-depth discussion about the specifics of your case with one of our attorneys, then please contact us at 732.858.6959.
 After going over your specifics, our attorneys will give you our honest feedback on how we think we can be of assistance and as always, our initial consultations are free of costs.
 So if you have any questions whatsoever, please do not hesitate to contact us.
 Now here is some more information on providing alcohol to minors charges in New Jersey.

 Charge with Providing Alcohol to Minors in Ocean Township NJ?

-This subsection shall not apply to a parent or guardian of the person under legal age for consuming alcoholic beverages if the parent or guardian is of the legal age to consume alcoholic beverages or to a religious observance, ceremony or rite.
+This subsection shall not apply to a parent or guardian of the person under the legal age for consuming alcoholic beverages if the parent or guardian is of the legal age to consume alcoholic beverages or to a religious observance, ceremony or rite.
 This subsection shall also not apply to any person in his home who is of the legal age to consume alcoholic beverages who offers or serves or makes available an alcoholic beverage to a person under the legal age for consuming alcoholic beverages or entices that person to drink an alcoholic beverage in the presence of and with the permission of the parent or guardian of the person under the legal age for consuming alcoholic beverages if the parent or guardian is of the legal age to consume alcoholic beverages.

 What are the Penalties for NJSA 2C:33-17 in NJ?

-As touched upon above, providing alcohol to minors is a disorderly persons offense.
-If convicted, the Defendant would be facing up to six months in the Monmouth County Jail, a fine up to $1,000 and a criminal record.
-With that being said, depending on the Defendant’s criminal history, they may be eligible for a diversionary program known as the conditional dismissal.
+As touched upon above, providing alcohol to minors is a disorderly person’s offense.
+If convicted, the Defendant would be facing up to six months in the Monmouth County Jail, a fine of up to $1,000 and a criminal record.
+With that being said, depending on the Defendant’s criminal history, they may be eligible for a diversionary program known as conditional dismissal.
 If the Defendant completes the program without issue, the charges will be outright dismissed.
 For more information on this program, please contact our Middletown office.

 Manasquan NJ Providing Alcohol to Minors Attorney